dlawp/wp-plugin-super-light-animated-scroll/readme.txt

 3. Create new Custom Link

-4. Add your anchor in URL of the custom link, for example:
+4. Add your anchor in URL of the custom link: `/#your-anchor`
-`
-/#your-anchor
-`

-5. Insert special class to the custom link:
+5. Insert special class to the custom link: `sl-animated-scroll`
-`
-sl-animated-scroll
-`

 6. Save and try it!